msetia1/LLMs.txt-Generator/README.md

 # LLMs.txt Generator

-A tool for AI startups to quickly generate an accurate, comprehensive LLMs.txt file for their website.
+A tool for AI startups to quickly generate an accurate, comprehensive llms.txt and llms-full.txt file for their website.

 ## Overview